partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: But... how?

-Barley: *Wan wan!*
+Barkley: *Wan wan!*

 Clock: UWAAAAAAAAAAAAH!
 DOG!!
 HERE!!!
 REMAIN CALM!

-Momo: Barley, what is it?
+Momo: Barkley, what is it?

-Momo: Could Barley have found something that could be a clue?
+Momo: Could Barkley have found something that could be a clue?

 Judy: If so, he may be small, but he's certainly a very helpful dog!

-Momo: Barley, it's all you!
+Momo: Barkley, it's all you!

-Barley: *Wan wan!*
+Barkley: *Wan wan!*

 ## Tree

 Momo: Huff huff...
-Barley.... huff... is there something... huff... about this tree?
+Barkley.... huff... is there something... huff... about this tree?

-Barley: *Wan wan!*
+Barkley: *Wan wan!*

 Voice: Ahhhhh, help meee!